mendix/docs-site-test/content/en/docs/refguide7/general/offline.md

 Synchronization of files is only triggered by modifications to the attributes of the object, not by modifying the contents of the file itself.

-{{% alert type="warning" %}}When a synchronization error occurs because of one the reasons above, an object's commit is skipped, its changes are ignored, and references from other objects to it become invalid.
+{{% alert color="warning" %}}When a synchronization error occurs because of one the reasons above, an object's commit is skipped, its changes are ignored, and references from other objects to it become invalid.
 Objects referencing such a skipped object (which are not triggering errors) will be synchronized normally.
 Such a situation is likely to be a modeling error and is logged on the server.{{% /alert %}}

 ## 4 Restrictions {#restrictions}